CR O-Rings (Neoprene / Chloroprene)

 Refrigerant Compatibility

-CR is highly compatible with common refrigerants including CFC, HCFC and ammonia, which is why it remains the HVAC industry standard.
+CR is highly compatible with common refrigerants including CFC and HCFC compounds and ammonia (R-717), which is why it remains a standard HVAC industry material for compressor and valve seals.

 Moderate Oil Resistance

-While not as oil-resistant as NBR, CR handles aliphatic oils, greases and waxes adequately for many general industrial applications.
+While not as oil-resistant as NBR, CR handles aliphatic oils, greases and waxes adequately for general-purpose maintenance and equipment where occasional oil contact occurs alongside weathering requirements.

 Flame Resistance

-CR exhibits self-extinguishing behavior and is used in fire-resistant hydraulic systems and transportation applications where flame retardancy is required.
+CR exhibits self-extinguishing behavior (UL 94 V-2) and is used in fire-resistant hydraulic systems, mining equipment, and transportation applications where flame retardancy is mandated.

 Frequently Asked Questions - CR